-Launched on August 17, 2011 under its maiden title Inquisitor: No discombobulation; bold and daring, Philippine Review talks about politics and social issues relevant to the shaping of Philippine politics, government, and the world.
+Launched on August 17, 2011 under its maiden title Inquisitor: No discombobulation; bold and daring, Philippine Review talks about news, politics, and social issues circumventing the Philippine politics, government, and the world.

 Philippine Review also dabbles in news and issues on history, human interest stories, literature, technology, science and medicine, business, and current developments.

 Philippine Review lives by the principles on freedom of the press and expression;

 Philippine Review upholds unrestrained flow and exchange of ideas and condemns any means of interventions or press harassment;

 Wherefore, Philippine Review takes pride to live up its blogging standard at par with the standards of the universal Journalism Code of Conduct.
 Inasmuch as this blog’s dedication to its standards, third parties, individuals, or organizations shall exercise, likewise, respect and prudence especially on the matter governing the contents of this blog.
 Similarly, this blog, Philippine Review and its audience shall consider mutual respect under the pain of Disclaimer this blog lives by.